-TRANSFER OF EDUCATIONAL RECORDS TO ANOTHER EDUCATIONAL INSTITUTION
+TRANSFER OF EDUCATIONAL RECORDS TO ANOTHER EDUCATIONAL INSTITUTION being transferred will be provided.

-The parents of eligible students will be notified of the educational records being transferred to any other educational institution.
-If desired, a copy of the record being transferred will be provided.
 Pursuant to K.S.A.
 72-5386: All school property in the possession of any student shall be returned to the proper school authority or paid for by such student upon transfer of any such student from one school district of the state to any other school district.
 The school records of a student transferring from one district to another shall not be forwarded until such student has complied with the provisions of this act.
 All requests for records of such students shall be advised that the same are being withheld under the requirements of this act and shall provide with such advice a fully itemized statement of the school property and its value for which such student is charged.
 In the event that such school authority received an affidavit stating that the student's parents are unable to pay for or return the school property which is lost or missing, such school authority shall forward the student's records as requested and note in the school records that the student has complied with the provisions of this act.